microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 The **matrix stride** is 16-byte aligned.

-This operation doesn't perform bounds checking for matrix loads.
+When the **matrix resource** has bounds checking, bounds are only checked at matrix granularity.
 If any part of the matrix load is out of bounds then the entire matrix load will return zero.

 ##### Bias Vector